 Webhooks

 Webhooks deliver real-time notifications when events occur in an Martis account.
 Instead of polling the API for updates, webhooks push event data to a configured endpoint, enabling immediate response to payment completions, payout status changes, and other critical events.
+These events are all considered idempotent, so in a batch operation, each event that occurs in that batch consists of one operation.

 When an event occurs (e.g., a payment succeeds), Martis sends an HTTP POST request to the configured webhook endpoint with event details in the request body.
 The receiving server processes the event and returns a 2xx status code to acknowledge receipt.